Kochen-Specker Contextuality

 which has the property that the maximal NCHV assignment is one respecting exclusivity relations and it is violated by the maximally mixed state with a value $\chi_f(G)/d > 1$.

 Notwithstanding the computational complexity of such problems, explicit calculations are still possible for small enough graphs.
-Using this result, it has been proven that Yu-Oh set is the minimal SIC set in $d=3$ \cite{CKB2015}, namely, that there are no other graph SIC-graphs with less than $13$ vertices in dimension $3$.
-This result was further extended by proving that any SIC set must contain at least 13 projectors independent of the dimension~\cite{Cabello:2016JPA}.
-The above results are valid under the assumption of rank-1 projectors, however, they have been extended to the case of uniform (i.e., all projectors of the same rank) rank-2 and rank-3 by \citet{XuArXiv2020}, who were also able to exclude the case of 8 (arbitrary) projectors or less.
+Using this result, it has been proven that Yu-Oh set is the minimal SI-C set in $d=3$ \cite{CKB2015}, namely, that there are no other SI-C-graphs with fewer than $13$ vertices in dimension $3$.
+This result was further extended by proving that any SI-C set must contain at least 13 projectors, regardless of the dimension~\cite{Cabello:2016JPA}.
+The previous results are valid under the assumption of rank-1 projectors, however, they have been extended to the case of uniform (i.e., all projectors of the same rank) rank 2 and rank 3 by \citet{XuArXiv2020}, who were also able to exclude the case of eight arbitrary projectors or fewer.